gbmhunter/MClide/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
-v8.10.0.0 2014/05/15 Added ability to supress the printing of the help header, with the long option '--no-header' to the 'help' command, closes #155.
+v8.10.1.0 2014/05/16 Added comments to 'FindOptionBy..()' functions, closes #156.
+Removed unused and undefined function declarations.
+Updated FAQ 1 in README to reflect the new way of assigning callbacks, closes #118. v8.10.0.0 2014/05/16 Added ability to supress the printing of the help header, with the long option '--no-header' to the 'help' command, closes #155.
 Made internal commands use functions that find options by name rather than numeral indexing, closes #154. v8.9.0.0  2014/05/16 You can now find options by short or long name using the functions 'Cmd::GetOptionByShortName()' and 'Cmd::GetOptionByLongName' respectively, closes #153.
 Added '/test/OptionSearchByShortNameTests.cpp' and '/test/OptionSearchByLongNameTests.cpp'. v8.8.15.0 2014/04/07 Rx::Run2() now prints message to command line if argc/argv are 0/empty, closes #146. v8.8.14.0 2014/04/07 Example code now does not print debug info.
 Added 'Type help to see a list...' info to the 'Received command contained no alpha-numeric...' error message, closes #145.
 Fixed code getting trapped in loop with blank message when running example code, closes #144.